 The Advantages of Capitation Over Fee-for-service

-With Capitation, providers contract with an Independent Physician Association (IPA) to receive a flat monthly for every patient enrolled.
-Providers are reimbursed for every patient within a time period, whether or not they receive care and regardless of the cost of the treatment.
-Capitation is intended to create a system that fosters efficiency and cost-control, while providing incentives for better quality of care.
-Charging based on quality and not per procedure motivates health care providers to provide effective care that keeps the patients healthy and enrolled.
+With capitation, providers contract with an Independent Physician Association (IPA) to receive a flat monthly payment for every patient enrolled.
+Providers are reimbursed for every patient within a time period, whether or not they receive care, and regardless of the cost of the treatment.
+Capitation, a quality-based payment model, is intended to create a system that fosters efficiency and cost-control while providing incentives for better health care.
+Charging based on quality than the quantity of procedures encourages health care providers to deliver effective care that keeps the patients healthy and enrolled.
 A 2011-2012 study by the Health Research and Education Trust reveals that “a capitation model with a for-profit element was more cost-effective for Medicaid patients with severe mental illness than not-for-profit capitation or FFS models.”
-Compared to FFS, capitation is a more financially certain method of reimbursement.
+When compared to FFS, capitation is the more financially certain method of reimbursement.

-Potential Disadvantages of Capitation
+Potential Disadvantages of Capitation Compared to FFS

-Whether or not to contract with a Capitation plan ultimately depends to the area in which you will practice and the rates you will receive.
-By having an Electronic Health Record (EHR) company that understands the advantages and disadvantages of payment models, and has a versatile Revenue Cycle Management interface, you can create a financial system that’s interoperable with your digital patient management system.
-PrognoCIS fully supports Capitation within the application.
-It features an automatic write-off function for claims that are Capacitated.
+Whether your practice contracts with a capitation or fee-for-service based payment system, depending on the medical area in which you will practice (i.e. family practice, pain management, occupational health), it’s essential to have an Electronic Health Record (EHR) application that facilitates both payment models.
+Additionally, with a medical billing service, you can create a maximize claim payments on either model.
+PrognoCIS EHR Software elegantly supports both capitation and FFS.
+It includes special features such as automatic write-off function for claims that are capitated.
 PrognoCIS also features an easy-to-use roster sheet which shows payments versus patients, allowing you to accurately gauge your projected finances.